-It can be tricky to translate your academic skills and experience for the job market outside academia.
-Why not invite me to your campus, to give a talk or run a workshop?
-Hearing from someone who’s made the journey themselves will help Masters students and PhDs to identify their transferable skills, and understand how to package themselves to secure a great job.
+It can be tricky for researchers to know how to communicate their value to employers outside of academia.
+Why not invite me to give a talk or run a workshop on this topic?
+Hearing from someone who’s successfully made the journey can help Masters students and PhDs to identify their transferable skills, and understand how to present themselves to secure a great job.

 You can get in touch with me via the contact form at the bottom of this page.
-I can deliver a talk in person or through a teleconference or Skype call.
+I can deliver a talk in person or through a teleconference or Skype or Zoom call.
 For a flavour of the topics in one of my talks, you’re welcome to download a sample presentation.